ilmihur/depthscanner/README.md

     $ conda activate scanner

-Install compas:
+Install COMPAS (note: numpy and scipy will be automatically installed as well):

     $ conda install COMPAS

-Install pyrealsense2:
+Install `pyrealsense2` to interface with the Intel Realsense Depth Camera:

     $ pip install pyrealsense2

-Clone the depthscanner repository from github:
+Clone the depthscanner repository from github to your local drive:

     $ git clone https://github.com/ilmihur/depthscanner.git

-Install the package you just downloaded on your computer:
+Install the package you just downloaded in your conda environment:

     $ pip install %UserProfile%/depthscanner